mediassarQlikBranch/SimpleFieldSelect/README.md

 - supports **select only one** and **default value(s)** selection - so when you enter to a document or a sheet, you can have default value/values selected
 - Has a context menu (right click menu) for _select all_, _clear selections_, _reverse selection_, _select possible_, _select default values_ and _select randomly_ (Just came to my mind, for fun maybe).
 You can select which options are shown on the menu.
 - will fit on one line - you can disable Qlik Sense default header, paddings, margins and do other tricks to enhance standard visualization
 - renders as a list, button row, checkbox, standard radio button or drop down selector.
-Also standard HTML button (beta).
 - For variable control there is now almost every HTML5 standard input
+  - For example slider
 - custom text fields: label text, tooltip for mouse hovering and help text below the element
 - can set variable value from predefined list or via date picker
   - two variables can be set at the same selection (if you need a value for UI and value for other usage)
-  - date picker can limit to max date via variable
+  - date picker can limit to min and max date
 - mobile zoom effect can be disabled.
 No need for three clicks if you want to select something. **Only one click is enough!!**
 - several posibilities for visual changes like colors, borders etc. Custom CSS classes, HTML attributes can be applied to rendering.
-In this way you can use
-  - for example CSS classes from other libraries to render checkboxes.
+In this way you can use for example CSS classes from other libraries to render checkboxes.
 - supports hiding a field from Qlik Sense's selection row
 - supports transparency of the object
+- Some of the visualizations allow to use Qlik Sense's Leonard UI styling, for example for drop down select Leonard UI styling works well

 - Global parameters for a sheet:
   - Modify background color and border style for all objects on the sheet.
 No need for another extension.